Cute Beagle eating grass by a tree.

 Grass Eating is Usually Not a Problem

 Grass eating is a common behavior in many dogs.
-Unless your dog seems to have an adverse reaction, allowing him to enjoy his green snack should be fine.
+Unless your dog seems to have an adverse reaction, allowing your beloved canine companion to enjoy his green snack should be fine.
+My dogs seems to not only enjoy grass, but a succulent grass-type weeds that they discovered at a local park.
+Free snacks!

 Scroll to Top